-Rail fans will enjoy a visit to Laws Railroad Museum.
-Laws Railroad Museum displays narrow gauge rail cars from Southern Pacific including an oil fired steam engine.
+Railfans will enjoy a visit to Laws Railroad Museum.
+Laws Railroad Museum displays narrow gauge rail cars from Southern Pacific, including an oil-fired steam engine.

-Also as a part of the museum, there are old buildings from early downtown Bishop including the school house and a church.
+Also, as a part of the museum, there are old buildings from early downtown Bishop including the schoolhouse and a church.

 While there are plenty of historical facts to feed your head, relating to the town of Bishop, there are also great places in Bishop to feed your tummy, as well ~ and these places have history, as well.

-Get a sample then pick up some jerky for your hike, your car ride home or someone back home that would be worthy of something this special.
+Get a sample, then pick up some jerky for your hike, your car ride home, or someone back home that would be worthy of something this special.

 If you intend to spend some time in the eastern Sierra Nevada mountains, be sure to carve out some time to take in all that Bishop has to offer.
-It’s easy to find and the pace is easy to enjoy.
+It’s easy to find, and the pace is easy to enjoy.

-In town, there are plenty hotels and restaurants to choose from.
-If camping is on your vacation agenda then there are plenty of nearby campgrounds both public and private.
+Bishop is a perfect place to stay while exploring California’s High Sierra.
+In town, there are plenty of hotels and restaurants to choose from.
+If camping is on your vacation list, then there are plenty of nearby campgrounds, both public and private.